iFarhanAli/Chart--Draw-Graph/README.md

 # Chart--Draw-Graph
-iChart - Graph like chart written in pure swing
+iChart - Graph like chart written in pure Java swing.